thesaigoneer/idefix-saigon/README.md

 So, in this image you'll find an Sway Atomic install to which I added:

-  -      azote blueman fastfetch hyprland kitty mc micro nwg-shell
+  -      azote blueman fastfetch hyprland mc micro nwg-shell

 And I removed:

-  -      firefox foot nvtop
+  -      firefox nvtop
 ### Rebase

 First install the base iso of Fedora Sway Atomic or another Fedora atomic, like Kinoite , and then: